Administration Panel

 Title

-Title of transaction.
+Description of the transaction.

 Amount